• Skip to main content

 • The yield is approximately 6 cups and is more than adequate for filling any pie recipe.

-• To freeze, place pie filling in a half-gallon freezer bag and squeeze out the air and lay flat in the freezer.
-Enjoy within 6 months.
+• To freeze: Transfer the cooled pie filling into a half-gallon freezer bag then squeeze out the air and lay flat in your freezer.
+Enjoy this pie filling for up to 6 months!
+Defrost overnight in your fridge before using the filling.

 Nutrition